top of page

 • Establishing clear short- and longer-term goals

 Rehabilitation progresses through structured exercise, realistic timelines, and ongoing adjustment.
-The focus is not simply short-term symptom relief, but sustainable improvement that supports long-term activity and confidence.
+The focus is not simply short-term symptom relief but sustainable improvement that supports long-term activity and confidence.

 Exercise physiology supports injury recovery through structured, evidence-based rehabilitation tailored to the individual.
 With progressive exercise, realistic expectations, and informed load management, recovery becomes more predictable and resilient.